shopping-in-london

 If you’re amongst those men who love tailor-made clothes than ready-made, London has got a charming surprise for you.
 One of the best places to go shopping in London, the popular Savile Row will not only let you have your specially crafted outfit but also make you fall in love with its old-fashioned style.

-Piccadilly, at the center of London welcomes a huge number of tourists and shopaholics every day.
+Piccadilly, at the centre of London, welcomes a huge number of tourists and shopaholics every day.
 One would not miss the store of Fortnum & Mason while in Piccadilly.
-It does not matter what your budget or choice of shopping is because Piccadilly has something for everyone.
+It does not matter what your budget or choice of shopping is, because Piccadilly has something for everyone.

 blog-images